-As relatively new ORCGA members, municipalities had not yet participated in the annual voluntary DIRT reporting.
 As a new member, Halton Region wanted to contribute to the organization's goals by submitting the first comprehensive reporting done by a municipality.

 Halton Region is an excellent candidate to submit information because, just like Ontario itself, it has a mix of large and growing cities, small towns and hamlets, and a considerable rural area.